system76/docs/content/yubikey-login.md

 ### Using Universal 2 Factor (U2F) to authenticate your Yubikey

-There are a growing number of config files under `/etc/pam.d`. **Simply modifying the `/etc/pam.d/common-auth` file will not enable Yubikey unlock from the lock screen**.
+There are a growing number of config files under `/etc/pam.d`. **Updating the `/etc/pam.d/common-auth` file alone will not enable the Yubikey to unlock from the lock screen**.

 To address this problem, one approach based on this [Ask Ubuntu](https://askubuntu.com/a/1171969 answer, is to create a single authfile and reference it in all applicable config files.